lsprangers/lsprangers.github.io/docs/training_and_learning/scoring_and_feedback/AB_TESTING.md

 - Compute p-value: the probability of seeing the observed effect (or more extreme) under $H_0$
 - If p-value < $\alpha$ (e.g., 0.05), reject $H_0$
 - ***Limitations***:
-    - We can't quantify how large the effects are, or how uncertain we are
+    - you can't quantify how large the effects are, or how uncertain you are
-    - We can simply say "yes we think there's a significant difference"
+    - you can simply say "yes you think there's a significant difference"

 ### Bayesian A/B Testing
 - Assign priors to conversion rates of each group (e.g., Beta distributions)
 - Use observed data to compute posterior distributions
     - For computing posterior distributions we'd need a feedback and update mechanism
-    - TODO: We will create a ML Sys Design video around this
+    - TODO: you will create a ML Sys Design video around this
 - Compute:
     - Posterior probability that variant B is better than A
     - Expected loss (e.g., how bad a wrong decision could be)
-- With this approach we are able to interpret the chance that variant B is "better than" variant A
+- With this approach you are able to interpret the chance that variant B is "better than" variant A
-    - We can utilize [Causal Inference](#casual-inference) to understand the effects of variants on users
+    - you can utilize [Causal Inference](#casual-inference) to understand the effects of variants on users

 ### Casual Inference
-Correlation isn't causation - we want to directly measure what happens if we change X, or variants, on our user base
+Correlation isn't causation - you want to directly measure what happens if you change X, or variants, on our user base

 Causal Inference helps us to estimate model impact and personalization